Pools (video game): Development

 Developer Tensori is based in Jyväskylä, Finland.
-The game was inspired by liminal space imagery.
-The "Pool Rooms" branch of this movement is credited to the digital artist Jared Pike, who developed a series of images under the Dream Pools series from 2020 to 2024.
+The game was inspired by liminal space imagery, in particular the "Poolrooms" branch of this movement by digital artist Jared Pike, who developed a series of images under the Dream Pools series from 2020 to 2024, and as a short film inspired by and named in reference to Backrooms by Kane Parsons.
 The developers have acknowledged influence from Pike, along with other artists working in the space, including Mortain Colors, Matt Studios and Andrew Quist.
 Quist's game Anemoiapolis (2023) was a liminal space horror game which featured a water park themed level, and was well known within the movement.

 Pools originated as an experimental game project developed in the team's free time.
 A trailer was launched as an IGN exclusive on April 11, 2024.
 Ahead of the launch, Tensori head Antti Järvinen was interviewed by PC Gamer and discussed an overcautiousness in AAA development when working with new concepts.
 He pointed out in contrast that Pools does diverge from the swimming pool theming in its later chapters.

 On April 21, 2025, a free content update was released adding a new chapter.
-This was followed by a free VR update on May 25.
-Versions for the App Store and PlayStation 5 have been announced for November 2025, with the latter including support for PlayStation VR2.
+This was followed by a free VR update on May 30.
+The App Store version was released on November 6, 2025, while the PlayStation 5 version was released on November 24, 2025, with support for PlayStation VR2.
+A port for the Nintendo Switch was released on February 26, 2026.